NatureServe-Canada/EBARTools/resources/EBAR_HBJBLExportReadme.txt

 ObjectID - ArcGIS unique identifier
 Shape - geometry
 InputPointID/InputLineID/InputPolygonID - EBAR unique identifier
-MinDate - data begin date, if any
+OrginalInstitutionCode - the institution where the record originated RightsHolder - the contributor of the original observation MinDate - data begin date, if any
 MaxDate - data end data
 Accuracy - spatial uncertainty in metres